A view of the city with the College buildings in the foreground

 • Emerging Minds Project (Center for Identity + Inclusion)

-To earn the certificate in Chicago Studies, you must successfully complete at least three such classes.
-Chicago Studies Quarters, offered each Spring, automatically fulfill this requirement.
-But if a Quarter doesn't fit into your academic plan, you can also propose, receive approval for, and complete a personally-defined, interdisciplinary sequence of three or more courses relevant to your personal certificate project.
+To earn the Certificate in Chicago Studies, you must successfully complete at least three such classes.
+CHST cross-listed classes, including Chicago Studies Quarters and Chicago Studies CIV sequences, usually offered in Spring, automatically fulfill this requirement.
+You can also propose, receive approval for, and complete a personally-defined, interdisciplinary sequence of three or more courses relevant to your personal Certificate project.
 (Only one of these may be a required course for your declared major.)
 Instructions for submitting this proposal are available on the Chicago Studies Certificate Program Canvas site.
 Email us for access to this resource, and schedule an appointment for advising on upcoming Chicago-focused classes that may match your specific interests.
+In some cases, your proposed list of courses may include classes that you focused on Chicago (e.g., by completing a final project that focused on the city), even though they weren't cross-listed as CHST classes.
+In these cases, we'll ask you to provide evidence of that focus, e.g. by sharing samples of your work from that class.

 Chicago Studies can provide advising on relevant Chicago opportunities, and can also help you network with other campus partners (including UChicago faculty engaging in Chicago-focused research).
 We can also help you evaluate how a particular engagement opportunity will contribute to with your overall certificate project.
 Schedule an appointment with us to begin that conversation.